vanillawc/wc-social-link/README.md

  <!-- TODO: Add video graphic here -->

-This customponent provides a simple way to embed social network links into your site.
-The icons are optimized SVG symbols optimized for efficient loading and easy customizability.
+This component provides a simple way to embed social network links into your site.
+The icons are optimized SVG symbols optimized for efficient loading and easy styling.

 Link types supported include